Stop the stigma. Get a lung screening.

 Smoking cigarettes went from a prominent part of pop culture to being banned at most public places in a matter of years.
 This shift in popularity of the once commonplace activity could be a reason people may hide the fact that they smoke or smoked cigarettes altogether.

-Current or former smokers, who have smoked for over 30 years and are between the ages of 55 and 77, qualify for a lung screening.
+Current or former smokers, who have quit smoking in the last 15 years and are between the ages of 50 and 77, qualify for a lung screening.

-Recent research shows stigma appears to be experienced more by lung cancer patients than by other patient groups and more by smokers compared to nonsmokers.
-Dr. Joob said that there is also a group of patients who don’t feel the stigma but for whatever the reason, don’t want to know what would be found in a screening.
+Research shows stigma appears to be experienced more by lung cancer patients than by other patient groups and more by smokers compared to nonsmokers.
+Dr. Joob says that there is also a group of patients who don’t feel the stigma but for whatever reason, don’t want to know what would be found in a screening.
 Regardless of the reason, only about four to eight percent of candidates who qualify to be screened for lung cancer are getting screened.